-SpareBank 1 SMN wishes to enhance its competence in operational risk management and is cooperating closely SpareBank 1 SR-Bank, SpareBank 1 Nord-Norge, SpareBank 1 Oslo Akershus, Sparebanken Hedmark and the University of Stavanger to further develop a framework for analysis of operational risk and to establish tools for improved quantification of operational risk exposure.
+SpareBank 1 SMN wants to enhance its competence in operational risk management and closely cooperates with SpareBank 1 SR-Bank, SpareBank 1 Nord-Norge, Bank 1 Oslo Akershus, Sparebanken Hedmark and the University of Stavanger to further develop a framework for analysing operational risk and establish tools for improving quantification of operational risk exposures.

-Identification, management and control of operational risk are an integral aspect of executive responsibility at all levels in SpareBank 1 SMN.
+Identification, management and control of operational risk are integral aspects of executive responsibility at all levels in SpareBank 1 SMN.
 Executives' most important aids in this respect are professional insight and managerial expertise along with action plans, control routines and good monitoring systems.
 A systematic focus on risk assessment also promotes knowledge and awareness of improvements needed in the particular unit.
 Any flaws found are reported to appropriate levels of the organisation along with recommended improvements.